-This high school course is an introduction to Korean for beginners.
+This high school course is an introduction to Japanese for beginners.
 It focuses on developing four fundamental language skills: listening, speaking, reading, and writing.
 Students engage in conversations covering various topics such as making friends, shopping, setting appointments, social outings, travel, daily routines, family life, and celebrations.
-Throughout the course, they will master all characters and learn to decipher simple Korean texts like letters, emails, flyers, signs, and children's stories.
+Throughout the course, they will master all hiragana and katakana characters, delve into basic kanji (Chinese characters), and learn to decipher simple Japanese texts like letters, emails, flyers, signs, and children's stories.
 Practical writing tasks like diary entries, postcards, and short essays will also be part of the curriculum.
-Furthermore, students will explore diverse aspects of Korean culture, encouraging comparisons with their own cultural backgrounds.
+Furthermore, students will explore diverse aspects of Japanese culture, encouraging comparisons with their own cultural backgrounds.

-Korean II
+Japanese II

-Prerequisites: Korean I (or teacher
+Prerequisites: Japanese I (or teacher

-This course caters to students who have previously completed Korean I. It covers conversational topics such as vacations, illness, part-time jobs, holidays, trips, and lost and found scenarios.
-The curriculum entails mastering the comprehension of straightforward news articles. descriptions, and stories in Korean.
+This course caters to students who have previously completed Japanese I. It covers conversational topics such as vacations, illness, part-time jobs, Valentine's Day, trips, and lost and found scenarios.
+The curriculum entails learning 122 kanji characters and mastering the comprehension of straightforward news articles, descriptions, and stories in Japanese.
 Students will refine their writing skills by crafting letters and essays.
-Moreover, the course introduces students to diverse facets of Korean culture, fostering opportunities for comparison with their own cultural backgrounds.
+Moreover, the course introduces students to diverse facets of Japanese culture, fostering opportunities for comparison with their own cultural backgrounds.